EsotericSoftware/spine-scripts/export/README.md

 The array `command_args` stores the Spine version, the path to the Spine project for export, the output directory path, and the export settings JSON path.
 This means that the bolded segments in the following commands are grouped together in `command_args`:

-Spine **--update (Version number) -i (Path to the SpineProject file) -o (Path to the output directory) -e (Export settings)**
+Spine **--update (Version number) --input (Path to the SpineProject file) --output (Path to the output directory) --export (Path to export settings JSON path)**

 The command "${command_args[@]}" passes these commands to the Spine executable for the execution of the export process.

 Upon completion of the export, the script notifies that it has exported in the same directory as the Spine project and then concludes the loop.

-### exportUsingJsonSettings()
+#### exportUsingJsonSettings()
-*The same parts as in exportUsingDefaultSettings() are omitted in this explanation.
+*The same parts as in `exportUsingDefaultSettings()` are omitted in this guide.

 The following line extracts the value of the "output" parameter from the `.export.json` file and stores it in the `output_path` variable:
 ```
 	output_path=$(sed -n 's/"output".*"\([^"]*\)"/\1/p' "$json_file" | sed -r 's/\\\\/\\/g' | sed -r 's/,$//g' )
 ```

 If the output path specified in the `.export.json` file is invalid, Spine will return an error.
-The following part counts this error, finds an alternative possible output path, and performs the export:
+The script counts this error, finds an alternative possible output path, and performs the export:
 ```
 	if "$SPINE_EXE" "${command_args[@]}"; then
 		echo "Exported to the following directory: $output_path"